-If a learner enters an Apprenticeship Agreement with previous work-related expereince, this prior learning needs to be recognised but, in order to count towards an Apprenticeship certification, it does need to be recorded using the correct procedures.
+If a learner enters an Apprenticeship Agreement with previous work-related experience, this prior learning needs to be recognised but, in order to count towards an Apprenticeship certification, it does need to be recorded using the correct procedures.
 Please contact the appropriate Awarding Body for details of their "Recognition of Prior Learning" procedures.
-For more information on QCF Guidance on Claiming Credit please visit:

-www.qcda.gov.uk/resources/4374.aspx For learners with prior uncertificated learning experience, the off the job learning must have been attained within 3 years of of applying for the Level 2 Foundation Apprenticeship Certificate.
+For learners with prior uncertificated learning experience, the off the job learning must have been attained within 3 years of of applying for the Level 2 Foundation Apprenticeship Certificate.
 Alternatively, they should have been continuously employed in the relevant job role in the industry for 3 years duration.